One Risk

 African animal trypanosomosis (AAT) was one of the main disease-related constraints to the development of more productive livestock production systems in the Niayes region of Senegal.
 After a phased eradication effort, the Niayes region of Senegal was declared free of Trypanosomiasis in 2018, but the risk of reintroduction of the disease in the region remains unknown.
 This team is developing a model to quantify the risk of re-introduction of Trypanosomiasis in the region by combining data on cattle movements and trypanosomiasis prevalence, and environmental suitability for the flies.
 This work will help prioritize surveillance measures to help keep the Niayes region free of this disease.

-Project supported by
+Project made possible by

 Sustainable Development Goals